bilele123123/memory-card/README.md

 - Open the project in your browser at http://localhost:3000

 ## Usage / More Details
-- The game consists of a grid of cards, each containing an image from the popular game Maplestory.
+- The game consists of a grid of cards, each containing an image from the popular game MapleStory.
 - The objective is to click on each card without clicking on the same card twice.
 Clicking on a card will earn you points and shuffle the cards.
 - If you click on the same card twice, you will lose the game.